rust-stuco/lectures/week12/parallelism.md

 ![bg right:20% 75%](../images/ferris_does_not_compile.svg)

-Let's say we two threads to access a mutex-protected vector.
+Let's say we want two threads to access a mutex-protected vector.

 ```rust
 let data = Mutex::new(vec![2, 3, 4, 5]);